Financial Questions to Discuss in Premarital Counseling

 Bonding and growing in a blended family

 Creating a blended family that works and grows together is possible.
-When you focus on keeping faith-based values within your home you will promote a healthy environment in which everyone to bond.
+When you focus on keeping faith-based values within your home, you will promote a healthy environment in which everyone can bond.
 Don’t allow the roles to become confused with the overall picture of being a family.
+Newport Beach Christian Counseling provides faith-centered guidance to help blended families build strong, loving relationships rooted in understanding and unity.

 You will need to create boundaries for children as well as parents.
 These boundaries will allow for healthy relationships to be built.
 Be sure to keep all parents involved in the child’s life.
 Co-parenting children of divorce is a key factor in helping them heal from the experience of divorce.